Camillelib/Linear_Regression_Project/README.md

 * matplotlib.pyplot

 ### Steps
+<b>1.
+Data collection</b>
-* Dataset imported from :
+Dataset imported from :

-* Data cleaning:
+<b>2.
+Data cleaning:</b>
  * Deleting 8 columns
  * Deleting ~2000 empty rows
  * Reducing the number of themes
  * Replacing "Year" by "Age" to avoid time series
  * Creating dummies for non-numerical columns
  * Checking if the dataset has duplicates - does not have any

  * Convert numerical columns to be normally distributed using the boxcox method:

   Distribution in the dataset:
   ![Distribution](https://github.com/Camillelib/Linear_Regression_Project/blob/master/Output/Distribution_1.png?raw=true)